 Ahead of the festival later this week, Close-up Culture’s James Prestridge spoke to the co-directors about their incredible resourcefulness, exploring the issue of loneliness, creating a distinct visual style, and much more.

-Arron Blake and Darius Shu write, direct, and produce short film, His Hands, an atmospheric psychological thriller.
+Arron Blake and Darius Shu short film, His Hands, an atmospheric psychological thriller.
 Shu and Blake opt not to use dialogue throughout, lending further strength to the film's richly crafted aesthetics and allowing us as viewers to use our own perspectives in exploring the intriguingly ambiguous narrative.

 THE MOVIE BUFF